Is Your Vision Suffering from Cataracts?

 Gradual changes in vision can often go unnoticed if you do not have regular eye exams.
 If you are age 60 or older, your vision may be suffering from cataracts.
 However, you may be compensating for these vision changes or simply think that you have to live with inferior vision as you grow older.

-This could not be farther from the truth.
+This could not be further from the truth.
 Although cataracts affect half of all Americans by age 75, this is a treatable condition with cataract surgery.
-At Eye Associates of Tucson we perform cataract surgery in Tucson to help patients restore their clear vision.
-Cataract surgery is considered a safe and effective procedure when performed by an experienced doctor.
+At Eye Associates of Tucson, our board-certified cataract surgeons perform cataract surgery in Tucson to help patients restore their clear vision.
+Cataract surgery is considered a safe and effective procedure when performed by an experienced ophthalmologist – like those we have on our incredible team.
+Book an appointment to learn more.

 What is a cataract?